COURSE STRUCTURE -

 However, we believe in "accreditation by validation".

-We will have a litany of higher education professionals; presidents, professors, and other qualified peoples review, critique, and offer solutions that show what we are doing at the MAC is better than what is required.
+We will have a litany of higher education professionals; presidents, professors, and other qualified peoples review, critique, and offer solutions that show what we are doing at the MAC is better than what is required, and that which needs improvement.

 I will put our institution against any other, without fear or hesitation.